kubedb/cli/docs/guides/mongodb/quickstart/quickstart.md

   ...
 ```

 If `spec.wipeOut` is not set to true while deleting the `dormantdatabase` object, then only this object will be deleted and `kubedb-operator` won't delete related Secrets, PVCs, and Snapshots.
-So, the users still can access the stored data in the cloud storage buckets as well as PVCs.
+So, users still can access the stored data in the cloud storage buckets as well as PVCs.

 ## Delete DormantDatabase